plankanban/planka-docs/docs/configuration/reverse-proxy/caddy.md

 ---

-Now your Planka instance should be securely accessible at `https://your.domain.tld`.
+Now your PLANKA instance should be securely accessible at `https://your.domain.tld`.